The elusive fluid-and-crystal coexistence state in simulations of monodisperse, hard-sphere colloids: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge the support of the National Science Foundation's computation resources: This work used Anvil at the Purdue Rosen Center for Advanced Computing (RCAC) at Purdue University \cite{Anvil} and Ranch Storage at Texas Advanced Computing Center (TACC) at U.T.
-Austin through allocation CHM240060 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program \cite{ACCESS}, which is supported by U.S. National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
-JGW wishes to acknowledge useful conversations with Dr. Gesse Roure.
+The authors acknowledge the support of the National Science Foundation's computational resources: Anvil at the Purdue University's Rosen Center for Advanced Computing (RCAC) \cite{Anvil} and Ranch Storage at Texas Advanced Computing Center (TACC) at U.T.
+Austin through allocation CHM240060 from the \mbox{ACCESS} program \cite{ACCESS}, which is supported by U.S. National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+JGW acknowledges helpful conversations with Dr. Gesse Roure.
+The authors gratefully acknowledge insightful feedback from anonymous reviewers, if not the pain involved, which led to substantial improvement and expansion of the reported work.